akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 > [!WARNING]
 > The callback will not be invoked if the actor is restarted (or stopped) in between the call to `PersistAsync` and the journal has confirmed the write.

-## Deferring actions until preceding persist handlers have executed
+## Deferring Actions Until Preceding Persist Handlers Have Executed

 Sometimes when working with `PersistAsync` or `Persist` you may find that it would be nice to define some actions in terms of happens-after the previous `PersistAsync`/`Persist` handlers have been invoked. `PersistentActor` provides an utility method called `DeferAsync`, which works similarly to `PersistAsync` yet does not persist the passed in event.
 It is recommended to use it for read operations, and actions which do not have corresponding events in your domain model.